dotzenith/kolorz.rs/README.md

 ---

-### ❖ The following colors are available on all of the colorschemes:
+### ❖ The following kolors are available on all of the kolorschemes:

 - red
 - purple